Background for the initiative

 - Beware of Christmas holidays / Summer vacations in the middle of the process

-- Value Skype over email to communicate with candidates
+- Value virtual meeting platforms over email to communicate with candidates

 - Consider the different academic culture & maturity of candidates

-- Maintain the EU team in the loop
+- Keep the R&I team in the loop

 - You can apply for PES funding to support the process of application